Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 As mentioned previously, I decided to split up the tasks into two; a navigation tast and a combat task.<br>
 The layout of the environment for both tasks changes depending on the task.<br>
 The RL algorithm that I used is a simplified version Q-Learning as it does not require a model of the environment, and it can handle problems with<br>
 transitions and rewards without requiring adaptations.
-Our agent has 3 times 8 input nodes each one corresponding to one ray,<br>
+Our agent has 3 times 8 input nodes each one corresponding to one ray.<br>
-8 rays for looking for food or enemies, 8 for sensing the surrounding environment with, and 8 for accelerating and deccelerating <br>
+8 Rays for looking for food or enemies, 8 for sensing the surrounding environment with, and 8 for accelerating and deaccelerating <br>
-a view-angle between -45 and +45 degrees and a viewrange of 50 pixels.<br>
+A view-angle between -45 and +45 degrees and a viewrange of 50 pixels.<br>
 In total these return 11 output nodes returning an rotation value between -pi and +pi.<br>

 <br>